 JS: Please describe how the event’s fan/tournament logistics have been addressed (shuttle service, parking on land adjacent to course, etc.) and how intimately you’ve been involved in these preparations.

 CT: Most of this is handled by the PGA of America.
 I am handling logistics for our volunteers, but spectator logistics is not in my purview, thank goodness.
 We do use farm fields owned by Hazeltine for on-site VIP parking.
 In order to facilitate a good parking surface, we work with a local farmer to get the groundcover established.
 In the spring of 2015, we seeded a mix of grasses and alfalfa, with a cover crop of oats and wheat.
-The grasses and alfalfa have established nicely and he will get a few cuttings before the parking lots take over in September.
+The grasses and alfalfa have been established nicely and he will get a few cuttings before the parking lots take over in September.

-JS: Host superintendents typically receive volunteer assistance from other supers during major golf tournaments at their courses.
+JS: Host golf course superintendents typically receive volunteer assistance from other supers during major golf tournaments at their courses.
 How many volunteers are you expecting and what is the selection process for the 2016 Ryder Cup at Hazeltine?

 CT: We will have about 100 volunteers, 70 or so will be from the Minnesota Golf Course Superintendents Association, while 30 or so will be from outside the state.
 I facilitated an open application process in Minnesota, but hand-selected those from out of state.